Skip to content

 polished shungite stone

 The shungite crystal contains a significant amount of carbon.
 Some carbon molecules' structures and unique appearance can make some specimens stand out from many other gems.
-Shungite can contain fullerenes, which are molecules comprised of 60 carbon atoms arranged spherically.
+Shungite can contain fullerenes, molecules of 60 carbon atoms arranged spherically.

-Shungite can also include a wide variety of other minerals, such as quartz, pyrite, mica, and albite.
+Shungite can also include various other minerals, such as quartz, pyrite, mica, and albite.
 However, carbon is always a significant portion of its composition, though the exact percentage can vary.

 What Is Shungite on the Mohs Scale?